tido64/rainbow/doc/programming/lua/api.md

 ## rainbow.random

-> Rainbow integrates the [Double precision SIMD-oriented Fast Mersenne Twister](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/) pseudorandom number generators developed by Mutsuo Saito and Makoto Matsumoto at Hiroshima University and University of Tokyo.
-The default generator has a period of 2<sup>19937</sup> - 1.
+> Rainbow's default random number generator is [xorshift1024*](http://xoroshiro.di.unimi.it/) written by Sebastiano Vigna.
+The generator has a period of 2<sup>1024</sup> - 1.

 ### rainbow.random()